 Meharry Medical College is the largest independent historically African-American medical college in the nation.
 One of its main goals is to educate minority physicians who in turn will care for the medically underserved.

 Middle Tennessee State University is a Tennessee Board of Regents Institution that is the largest undergraduate institution in Tennessee.
-It offers degrees through seven university colleges, including basic and applied sciences, business, education and behavioral science, honors, mass communication and graduate studies.
+It offers degrees through seven university colleges, including basic and applied sciences, business, education and behavioral science, honors, mass communication, and graduate studies.

-Nashville State Community College offers around 80 degree programs as well as certificate programs.
+Nashville State Community College offers around 80-degree programs as well as certificate programs.
 The main programs of study include an Associate of Science and Associate of Arts degrees.
 Classes are available at five campuses or online.
 Credits easily transfer to four-year institutions.

-Tennessee State University offers more than 45 undergraduate programs, more than 20 graduate programs and several doctorate programs.
+Tennessee State University offers more than 45 undergraduate programs, more than 20 graduate programs, and several doctorate programs.
 Founded in 1912, the university has two campuses catering to approximately 10,000 students annually.

 Founded in 1901, Trevecca Nazarene University is a private Christian school with beliefs based on the teachings of the Church of the Nazarene, a denomination in the Wesleyan tradition.
 It offers approximately 86 majors, 20 masters, two doctoral-level programs of study and six certificates.

 Vanderbilt University is a private research university comprised of 10 schools.
 It consistently ranks as one of the top 20 universities in the nation.
-Areas of study include law, medicine, nursing, engineering and divinity.Continue to 13 of 13 below.
+Areas of study include law, medicine, nursing, engineering, and divinity.

 Volunteer State Community College is a public two-year community college located 30 miles north of Nashville in Gallatin, Tenn.
 Vol State offers associate degrees, certificates and continuing education courses for more than 90 programs.
-Its five major divisions are Business and Technology, Humanities, Math and Science, Social Science and Education and Health Sciences.
+Its five major divisions are Business and Technology, Humanities, Math and Science, Social Science, and Education and Health Sciences.